A Home, Not Just a Van

 • Closet and a large drawer for clothes and essentials.

-• Oak and cherry cabinet running the length of the bed for blankets and more.
+• Space next to the bed for blankets and more.

 • Spacious under-bed storage, accessible from inside.